Montgomery is one of the most important historic cities in the United States.

-The Museum of Alabama is vast and its extensive collections boast of having more than 800 items along with several images and letters.
+The Museum of Alabama is vast, and its extensive collections boast over 800 items, images, and letters.

-Finally, they host rich multi-media presentations about many of these events, including the turf-wars, economic disputes related to the cotton trade, the Civil War, WWI, and WW II, and the civil rights movement.
+Finally, they host rich multi-media presentations about many of these events, including the turf wars, economic disputes related to the cotton trade, the Civil War, WWI, WW II, and the civil rights movement.